josmar-crwdstffng/angular/aio/content/guide/animations.md

 <div class="alert is-helpful">

-Let's create a new `open-close` component to animate with simple transitions.
+Let us create a new `open-close` component to animate with simple transitions.

 Run the following command in terminal to generate the component: